aws-samples/aws-get-started-workshop/content/05-extend/03-security-guardrails/01-intro-to-guardrails.md

 ---
-title: 'Set Up Test and Production Workload Guardrails'
+title: 'Introduction to Security Guardrails for Your AWS Environment'
-menuTitle: '3.
-Set Up Test and Prod Guardrails'
+menuTitle: 'Introduction to Guardrails'
 disableToc: true
-weight: 30
+weight: 10
 ---

 {{% comment %}}